NarsilDev/digital-ocean-articles/kubernetes-security.md

 chmod 644 ~/certs/ca.crt && chmod 600 ~/certs/ca.key
     ```

-6. Grant `root` ownership to the certificates for enhanced security running the following command:
+6. Granting `root` ownership to the certificates will bring them enhanced security, do it running the following command:

     ```command
 [environment local]
 sudo chown root:root ~/certs/ca.key && sudo chown root:root ~/certs/ca.crt
     ```

-8. Once you have Master node certificates at hand you can proceed to create users private keys using the following commands:
+7. Once you have Master node certificates at hand you can proceed to create users private keys using the following commands:

     ```command
 [environment local]